reactjs/react.dev/src/content/reference/react/useState.md

 #### Passing the initializer function {/*passing-the-initializer-function*/}

 This example passes the initializer function, so the `createInitialTodos` function only runs during initialization.
-It does not run when component re-renders, such as when you type into the input.
+It does not run when Component re-renders, such as when you type into the input.

 <Sandpack>